 The CNDA processes your file.
 You will first receive an appeal registration letter from the CNDA (lettre enregistrement de recours CNDA), which attests that your appeal has been correctly registered.
 Then you will receive a summons to attend the public hearing in the CNDA. (convocation a la CNDA)

 Warning: if there are not enough valid arguments in your appeal to contest the OFPRA decision, a rejection decision can be taken by the CNDA without a thorough review neither a hearing (it is called décision de rejet par ordonnance CNDA).
-In this case, the court informs you that this possibility exists by letter (lettre info CNDA-susceptible d’ordonnance), and grants you a time extension to present more documents or more written observations to contest the Ofpra’s decision.
+In this case, the court informs you that this possibility exists by letter (lettre info CNDA-susceptible d’ordonnance).
+In order to avoid this, you can quickly show ew documents or written observations to complete your defense.

 The hearing takes place within the CNDA’s building (35 rue Cuvier à Montreuil, in Paris’s area).
 It is very important for you to attend it.
 You have to know that these hearings are public, so anybody can attend it.
 If you wish, you can attend the hearing of another person, in order to know how it s organised.